2005 Kia Rio Repair and Maintenance Costs

-A guide to problems, costs, maintenance and repair for your 2005 Kia Rio
+A guide to repairs, service, and maintenance costs for your 2005 Kia Rio

 A defective AC compressor clutch assembly can cause excessive noise or vibration when the air conditioning is on.
 Improved parts are available.
 Replacing the faulty clutch assembly does not necessitate replacement of the complete AC compressor or evacuation and recharging of the air conditioning system.

 Reprogramming the transmission control module with the latest Kia transmission software may fix abnormalities in the automatic transmission and erroneous transmission-related Check Engine Light illumination.
 Software updates are commonly most effective on newer vehicles.
 Higher mileage vehicles may exhibit a similar symptom caused by a component failure.
 However, whenever major transmission repairs are performed the transmission software should be checked and updated as necessary.

 Due to a problem with the automatic transmission control computer, you may experience erroneous Check Engine Light illumination; an updated control module is available.

 2005 Kia Rio QuestionsWhere is the thermostat is located (1 answer)